meghdadk/SCRUB/README.md

   - lacuna10

 ### References
-We have used the codes from the following two repositories:
+We have used the code from the following two repositories:

 (Selective Forgetting)[https://github.com/AdityaGolatkar/SelectiveForgetting.git]